Ajay-debug91/90DaysOfDevOps/2026/day-01/learning-plan.md

 “I will stay consistent by setting small daily goals, following a routine, and improving a little every day without giving up.”

+Study and practice at the same fixed time daily

+Focus on hands-on labs over theory

+Maintain notes and tasks in GitHub

+Track progress weekly and adjust, not quit

 Why you are starting learning DevOps & Cloud?